The Craft of the Armourer

 “The drawings I have been producing at the Royal Armouries relate to a lifelong interest in armour, from playing with my toy Timpo Knights, because I couldn’t get Greek warriors, but which were beautifully made all the same, to an admiration for the awe-inspiring skills of the people who produced the armour itself.
 War games, at the top of the landing steps, evoked childhood notions of a fairytale world of romantic heroism and honour, that gave way to the academic investigation into the true horrors of warfare, coupled with pride I feel for our armed forces.” – Sean Casey

-Sean’s drawings are on display in the Tournament gallery of the Royal Armouries Museum in Leeds and are also available to purchase through the Royal Armouries shop.
+Sean’s drawings were on display in the Tournament gallery of the Royal Armouries Museum in Leeds.

 Below is a small sample of the drawings on display in the Tournament gallery.

 Today's activities programme - view